Win! A Tribute to Mel Bochner

 A version of this piece was initially posted on my Substack, Artfully Exercising.

-I have always stopped and mused in front of a Bochner painting at any museum that has had his work on display while I was there.
-One major aspect that makes his paintings so engaging is that you can comprehend them as both art and as literature.
+I have always stopped and mused in front of a Mel Bochner painting at any museum that has had his work on display while I was there.
+One major aspect that makes his paintings so engaging is that you can comprehend them as both art and literature.
+Bochner’s painterly employment of scale, gesture and balance (among other elements of art), emphasizes the breadth and beauty of written language.

 One of the growing trends in the design of sporting venues is the incorporation of artwork.
 Art in sports stadiums needs to be simple, yet effective.
 It is not the main event so to speak, but a precursor to the action that takes place on the field.
 When done well, it serves as a motivator for fans to get hyped up to cheer on their team.
 But placing art in sports stadiums can also be a source of ire and polarization.